As a YouTuber, you can see quite a lot of information about the people who watch your videos. A lot more than many would think.

-If you want YouTubers to see that you’ve subscribed, then you can just turn this switch off.
+If you want YouTubers to see that you’ve subscribed, you can turn this switch off.

-If you share someone’s video, they do not receive a notification or anything like that (unless you tag them when you share it), in some cases though, it can be possible to see who has shared a video if the creator goes looking for it.
+If you share someone’s video, they do not receive a notification or anything like that (unless you tag them when you share it); in some cases, it can be possible to see who has shared a video if the creator goes looking for it.

-For example, if someone shares a video on Twitter, you can type in the video URL into Twitter’s search bar and all of the tweets that have shared that URL will appear.
+For example, if someone shares a video on Twitter, you can type the video URL into Twitter’s search bar, and all of the tweets that have shared that URL will appear.

 With Twitter, it’s quite easy to find out who has shared your videos, but with other social networks, it can be more difficult.

-If you want to let a YouTuber know that you’ve shared their video, the easiest way is to look if they’re active on that social network and then tag them directly in the post by messaging the YouTuber directly.
+If you want to let a YouTuber know that you’ve shared their video, the easiest way is to look if they’re active on that social network and then tag them directly in the post by messaging the YouTuber.